 *What is the best way to secure a pup?
 If you think you want one of our pups, it's really best to send in a fully-refundable deposit of $200 made out to Langley Labs; the check does not get cashed though.
 Let me know if you'd like our mailing address.
 Once received your check will sit in a file in the order it was received so I can keep the pick fair.
 It secures your place in the queue and puts you in a special category for email updates.
 We have lots of inquires but I really only correspond with those serious enough to send in a deposit.
 My time and energy mostly goes to our puppy buyers and for them I am always available by phone or text.
 If you change your mind for any reason at any point, your deposit check will be shredded... no questions asked.
 It's sort of a "no loose" option because if you end-up getting a pup, you'll have a high pick and if it doesn't work out for some reason, it's all good because it won't end up costing you more than a postage stamp.
 Situations change and we don't ever want anyone to feel obligated or pressured into owning one of our dogs because of a forfeited deposit.

 *I've sent in a deposit, can you tell me where I stand in the pick?
 When there were just a few deposits on a future litter, it was easy to give people an idea, but now it's really not possible until the pups have been born and I have communicated with those in the queue.
 One can move up fairly quickly though, especially since I encourage people to back out without loosing their deposit if their situation changes from less than optimal.
 Below is the current wait list in the order deposits were received.
 (Please keep in mind though that anyone can jump up to the top of the pick by accepting a Guardian pup; either started or baby.
 Also, those that want their pups started may get priority.
-And lastly, those that already have one of our dogs and want another may also be allowed into a current pick as well; it's another perk to owning a Langley Lab.
-That is happening quite often now as those that got a pup years ago from us are now wanting and ready for another one.
+And lastly, those that already have one of our dogs and want another may also be allowed into a current pick as well; it's another perk to owning a Langley Labs.
+That is happening quite often now as those that got a pup years ago are now wanting and ready for another one.
 They do not need to get on the waitlist and can jump into a pick anytime that's right.
-All that to say, this list can change quite quickly and many times people wait (we still have several deposits from 2009-2011) until the timing is just right; many for their precious older dog to pass on which is always uncertain, so don't be discouraged if you are near the bottom.
+IN FACT, THAT IS HAPPENING ALL THE TIME NOW SO, IF YOU DON'T HAVE ONE OF OUR DOGS AND WANT ONE, YOU SORT OF NEED TO BE THE "SQUEAKY WHEEL" AND BUG ME BECAUSE I RARELY SEND OUT UPDATES OFFERING AVAILABLE PUPS ANYMORE...
+MOST JUST GO STRAIGHT TO THOSE THAT ASK.
+This list can change quite quickly and many times people wait (we still have several deposits from 2009-2011) until the timing is just right; many for their precious older dog to pass on which is always uncertain, so don't be discouraged if you are near the bottom.
 Could you please help keep it up-to-date by notifying me should you change your mind?
 If I email you with an update and ask if you're still wanting a pup but don't hear back within 10 days, I will assume you are no longer interested, your name will be removed from list and your deposit check shredded.
 Thanks so much for helping us keep this wait list current and accurate.
 And please let me know if I didn't get your preference details quite right though.
 An * by your name simply means I received your reply to the most recent update.